jmathtech/React-ToDoList/README.md

 # React To Do List
-A web application built in React
+A web application built in React.

+## Demo

 ## Creating the App.js, adding an about page, the header and a React router
 The rest of the code will be in the repository (deployment)